helpr docs

 Retries & Failures

 Helpr expects a 2xx response within 10 seconds.
-If your endpoint fails or times out, delivery is retried with exponential backoff:
+Initial delivery is attempted immediately.
+If your endpoint fails or times out, delivery is retried with backoff:

 AttemptRetry after